 4. Email Forwarded through Intermediary Servers

-During email forwarding, the email passes through an intermediary server before it ultimately gets delivered to the receiving server.
+In a typical email forwarding scenario, there are additional servers involved in between two communicating main servers.
+They are called intermediary servers.
+Your email may pass through one or more such intermediary servers before ultimately getting delivered to the main destination server or recipient server.
 SPF check fails since the IP address of the intermediary server doesn’t match that of the sending server, and this new IP address is usually not included within the original server’s SPF record.

-To resolve this issue, you should immediately opt for full DMARC compliance at your organization by aligning and authenticating all outgoing messages against both SPF and DKIM, for an email to pass DMARC authentication, the email would be required to pass either SPF or DKIM authentication and alignment.
+To resolve this issue, you should immediately opt for full DMARC compliance at your organization by aligning and authenticating all outgoing messages against both SPF and DKIM.
+DMARC will pass for the message if either SPF or DKIM passes for the email.

 Related read: Email forwarding and DMARC